-Looking for a new broadband package and interested in a very fast connection?
-You might have stumbled across acronyms such as FTTP and FTTC during your search.
+Are you looking for a new broadband package and interested in a high-speed connection?
+If so, you might have stumbled across acronyms such as FTTP and FTTC during your search.
 But what do they mean, and what relevance do these terms have to fibre broadband?

 In this guide we'll explain what you need to know about FTTP and FTTC, what they mean for your broadband speed and how to get an FTTC or FTTP broadband deal.

 Fibre to the Premises (FTTP, or FTTH - Fibre to the Home) is a superfast broadband solution.

 Fibre to the Premises means that the fibre broadband internet connection from the local exchange is connected to the router in your home.
 Fibre cables are routed via submerged data nodes, rather than roadside cabinets.

 The result is you can enjoy very high speeds of 1Gbps (gigabits per second) or more.
 Though FTTP can also deliver lower speeds, which is useful if very fast fibre is beyond your budget, or not required, but might be something you'll use later.

 Fibre to the Cabinet (FTTC) is an alternative broadband technology to FTTP that results in slower broadband speeds.

 The reason FTTC is slower than FTTP is because the fibre cables from the local exchange (or data centre) stop at the street cabinet.
 From here, traditional copper cabling is used to pipe the data to your router.